Palmyra Mormans: History

 Palmyra continued play in the 1898 New York State League, before the franchise relocated during the season.
 The league had expanded to eight teams to begin the season.
 On July 31, 1898, Palmyra transferred to Johnstown with a record of 25–35.
 Johnstown then folded on August 16, 1898.
 The team had an overall record of 29–40, playing under managers Doc Kennedy and Cyclone Ryan before folding.

-Palmyra briefly hosted minor league baseball in 1905, when the team played as a member of the independent Empire State League.
-Palmyra moved to Geneva, New York in June, 1905.
-The Palmyra/Geneva team had a 33–22 overall record and placed 2nd in the league.
+Palmyra briefly hosted minor league baseball again in 1905, when the team began the season as a member of the independent Empire State League.
+The Palmyra team moved to Geneva, New York in June 1905.
+The Palmyra/Geneva team had a 33–22 overall record and placed second in the league final standings."

+Geneva continued play in the 1906 Empire State League.
+Palmyra has not hosted another minor league team.

 The ballparks

 The name of the home ballpark for the Palmyra minor league teams is unknown.